-A two-way analysis of variance (ANOVA) is used to determine whether or not there is a statistically significant difference between the means of three or more independent groups that have been split on two factors.
-The purpose of a two-way ANOVA is to determine how two factors impact a response variable, and to determine whether or not there is an interaction between the two factors on the response variable.
+A two-way ANOVA (“analysis of variance”) is used to determine whether or not there is a statistically significant difference between the means of three or more independent groups that have been split on two variables (sometimes called “factors”).

 Two-Way ANOVA Assumptions